wrdhall3/fx-rate-project/README.md

 ### Key Findings

-- **Historical Trend**: Our analysis using a linear regression model shows a steady upward trend in the USD to MXN exchange rate over the past 30 years.
-This suggests that the USD has generally appreciated against the MXN over time.
+- **Historical Trend**: Our analysis using a linear regression model reveals a steady upward trend in the USD to MXN exchange rate over the past 30 years, indicating a general appreciation of the USD against the MXN over time.

-- **Economic Shocks and Safe-Haven Status**: Certain periods, like the 2020 COVID-19 crisis, saw a dramatic rise in the USD as it acted as a "safe haven" currency.
-The data shows that during times of global economic uncertainty, the USD tends to strengthen against the MXN, with noticeable spikes in the exchange rate.
+- **Economic Shocks and Safe-Haven Status**: During periods of global economic uncertainty, such as the 2020 COVID-19 crisis, the USD strengthened significantly against the MXN as it acted as a "safe haven" currency.
+This led to noticeable spikes in the exchange rate during these times.

-- **Confidence Intervals**: By plotting a trailing average with upper and lower confidence intervals, we observed that when the exchange rate moves beyond these bounds, it indicates unusual volatility, often due to economic shocks.
+- **Confidence Intervals**: By plotting a trailing average with upper and lower confidence intervals, we observed that when the exchange rate exceeds these bounds, it signals unusual volatility, often triggered by economic shocks.

-- **Seasonal Patterns**: Prophet's time series forecasting model reveals seasonal trends in the exchange rate, with the USD typically depreciating in summer and appreciating in winter.
-This seasonality could be attributed to the higher volume of American tourists visiting Mexico in the summer.
+- **Seasonal Patterns**: The Prophet time series forecasting model reveals seasonal trends, with the USD typically depreciating in the summer and appreciating in the winter.
+This pattern may be influenced by the increased volume of American tourists visiting Mexico in the summer months.

-- **Correlation with Economic Indicators**: Key economic indicators, such as the US and Mexico's Real GDP, show a high correlation (around 0.90) with the exchange rate.
-Other indicators, like unemployment rates and inflation (CPI), also influence the rate, albeit to a lesser extent.
+### Correlation with Economic Indicators

+The correlation analysis highlights significant relationships between the USD/MXN exchange rate and key economic indicators:

+- **Growth and Inflation**: The exchange rate is strongly correlated with **US and Mexico Real GDP** and **inflation rates** in both countries, suggesting that economic growth and inflation significantly influence the exchange rate.

+- **Interest Rates**: US interest rates, particularly the Federal Funds Rate and the 90-Day T-bill Rate, show a moderate inverse relationship with the exchange rate, while Mexico’s 90-Day T-bill Rate has a minimal impact.

+- **Unemployment**: Both US and Mexico unemployment rates have a moderate inverse relationship with the exchange rate, indicating that higher unemployment is generally associated with a lower USD/MXN rate.

+- **Oil Prices**: Oil prices exhibit a weak correlation with the exchange rate, suggesting limited direct influence on the USD/MXN rate.

+This analysis underscores the importance of economic growth, inflation, and interest rates in shaping the USD/MXN exchange rate.

+### Additional Insights

-- **Interest Rate Parity (IRP)**: We explored the concept of Interest Rate Parity, which suggests that the currency of the country with a higher interest rate should depreciate over time.
-Our analysis found a high correlation (approximately 0.95) between the predicted IRP rate and the actual exchange rate, though the accuracy could be improved with better data quality for Mexico's long-term interest rates.
+- **Interest Rate Parity (IRP)**: Our exploration of Interest Rate Parity (IRP) suggests that the currency of the country with a higher interest rate tends to depreciate over time.
+We found a high correlation (approximately 0.95) between the predicted IRP rate and the actual exchange rate, though accuracy could improve with enhanced data on Mexico's long-term interest rates.

-- **90-Day Prediction**: Prophet’s 90-day forecast suggests that the USD to MXN rate may slightly decline, hinting at potential depreciation of the USD.
-This aligns with Carlito’s final decision to exchange his money now rather than waiting.
+- **90-Day Prediction**: Prophet’s 90-day forecast indicates a slight potential decline in the USD/MXN rate, aligning with Carlito’s decision to exchange his money now rather than waiting, anticipating a potential depreciation of the USD.

 ### Conclusion